US to pull troops from Chad and Niger as the African nations question its counterterrorism role

-WASHINGTON — (AP) — The United States will pull the majority of its troops from Chad and Niger as it works to restore key agreements governing what role there might be for the American military and its counterterrorism operations, two U.S. officials said.
+WASHINGTON — (AP) — The United States will pull the majority of its troops from Chad and Niger as it works to restore key agreements governing what role there might be there for the American military and its counterterrorism operations, the Pentagon said Thursday.

 Both African countries have been integral to the U.S. military's efforts to counter violent extremist organizations across the Sahel region, but Niger's ruling junta ended an agreement last month that allows U.S. troops to operate in the West African country.
 In recent days, neighboring Chad also has questioned whether an existing agreement covered the U.S. troops operating there.